• Skip to content

 Organizations need to identify who their customers are, what they want and develop strategies to achieve those customer requirements.

-Creating a customer service strategy, and focusing on the needs of key customer groups, is one of those things that separates the successful organizations from the rest.
+Creating a customer service strategy, and focusing on the needs of key customer groups, is one of those things that separates successful organizations from the rest.

 Does your church have a customer service strategy?